 The Chiloé Archipelago (Archipiélago de Chiloé) is a group of islands lying off the coast of Chile, in the Los Lagos Region.
-It is separated from mainland Chile by the Chacao Channel to the north, the Sea of Chiloé to the east and the Gulf of Corcovado in the southeast.
+It is separated from mainland Chile by the Chacao Channel to the north, the Sea of Chiloé to the east, and the Gulf of Corcovado to the southeast.

 The archipelago forms the Chiloé Province (except for the Desertores Islands in the east, which are part of Palena Province).
 The main island is Chiloé Island (Isla Grande de Chiloé).

-Chiloé is widely known for its distinctive folklore, mythology, cuisine and unique architecture.
-The variety of potato which is most widely grown throughout the world is indigenous to the islands.
+Chiloé is widely known for its distinctive folklore, mythology, cuisine, and unique architecture.
+The variety of potatoes which is most widely grown throughout the world is indigenous to the islands.